 The Controller unit is manufactured in the United States in three stages.
-First, Ricoh manufactures the PCB in the United States, including the automatic board stuffing process using surface mount technology (SMT), automated optical inspection (AOI), and manual soldering.
-Ricoh states that approximately 1,335 components, including integrated circuits, diodes, capacitors, connectors, and other semiconductor devices are mounted on the PCB using both automated and manual soldering processes.
+First, Ricoh manufactures the PCB in the United States, including the automatic board stuffing process using surface mount technology (SMT) automated optical inspection (AOI), and manual soldering.
+Ricoh states that approximately 1,243 components, including integrated circuits, diodes, capacitors, connectors, and other semiconductor devices are mounted on the PCB using both automated and manual soldering processes.
 Second, Ricoh programs the PCB with firmware that was developed in Japan.
-Once the installation of the firmware on the PCB is complete, the Controller unit becomes functional as the "brain" of the MFP.
+Once the installation of the firmware on the PCB is complete, the Controller unit becomes functional as the "brain" of the printer.
 Finally, after the assembly of the PCB and the installation of the firmware, the PCB undergoes testing to ensure the functionality and quality of the PCB.

-The final assembly of the MFPs consists of incorporating the Controller unit and HDD into the incomplete, non-functional printer engines.
-The HDD is mounted on the Controller unit, and the HDD control board is inserted into the socket of the controller unit.
-The assembled unit is inserted to the rear of the incomplete printer engine.
-The operation panel is connected to the incomplete printer engine by several cables, and then attached to the front of the printer engine.
-An AIO is installed to the printer engine, and finally the fax unit is installed to the printer engine.
-The final MFPs will undergo inspection at Ricoh's Tustin, California factory.
+The final assembly of the printers consists of incorporating the Controller unit and HDD into the incomplete, nonfunctional printer engines.
+A control board panel is then attached to the Controller unit and fixed.
+An HDD controller board is attached to a side of an HDD bracket.
+An HDD is then mounted on the other side of the HDD bracket and fixed.
+The assembled HDD is mounted on the controller unit and fixed with controller unit and the control board.
+An interface panel and a ground plate panel are put together.
+The assembled part is inserted into the control board panel.
+The assembled unit is inserted into the rear of the incomplete printer engine and screwed down.
+The operation panel is connected to the incomplete printer engine by a cable and then attached to the front of the printer engine.
+The AIO is then installed to the printer engine.
+The assembled printers will undergo inspection at Ricoh's Tustin, California factory, which is certified as an ISO